 The Fast Track CIDESCO course incorporates ITEC Level 2 in Beauty Specialist Treatments, Level 3 Diploma in Advanced Beauty Therapy and ITEC Level 4 Diploma in Advanced Skincare.
-These are examined in March for the September intake and November/December for the April intake.
+These are examined in March and April for the September intake and October and December for the April intake.

 Success in the L2 & L3 ITEC qualifications must be attained in order to sit the L4 ITEC Diploma in Advance Skincare and the CIDESCO examination.
 Successful ITEC candidates will continue into the third term where they will increase their theoretical knowledge and practical skills with additional advanced treatments as well as Elemis training and training in Lava Shell Massage.
-The CIDESCO and L4 final exams take place in late July (September intake) or mid March (May intake).
+The CIDESCO and L4 final exams take place in late July (September intake) or late February (April intake).

 The CIDESCO diploma is the world's most prestigious qualification in aesthetics and beauty therapy, recognised in 31 countries worldwide.
 CIDESCO courses are intensive and require dedication and commitment but with three different routes to complete your qualification you can study in a way to suit your lifestyle.